 “We did it!”

 Planning a wedding is a pretty crazy thing, and getting started right at the beginning can be a little daunting.
 One of the elements I was most worried about was the food and, so I was to find out in the coming months, so was everyone else.
 I had a number of family and friends tell me in the run up to the big day that because I was a Food Blogger they were expecting big things from the food.
-One person even said, “No pressure but I am expecting it to be the best wedding food that I have ever tasted.” – Oh yea, no pressure at all!
+One person even said, “No pressure but I am expecting it to be the best wedding food that I have ever tasted.” – Oh yeah, no pressure at all!

 We approached about six caterers and in the first response I knew that Carole, owner of Lazy Sunday was the right person for the day.
 Whilst other businesses replied back with corporate, generic emails, Carole responded with a huge message pouring with passion – I knew we’d found a fellow food lover!

-We asked for canapés that were suited to the cosy Autumn vibe we were after.
+We asked Lazy Sunday Catering for canapés that were suited to the cosy Autumn vibe we were after.
 Carole helped us decide on sweet potato soup shots, beef in Yorkshire puds & gravy, honey & mustard sausages and brie and olive scones.
 She also helped us bring a personal touch to the drinks reception with a mulled rum station!
 Which after a couple of glasses we had the courage to go strut our stuff for the wedding photos…

 Our photos (this post included) are by the incredible Photos By Zoe who is the most wonderful, artistic and utterly bonkers photographer you will ever meet.
 Zoe was so much fun on the day; everyone loved her!